AXaViaN/Koala/Doc/source/Editor/Main.rst

 Main
 ====

-.. function:: class Koala::Editor::Main final;
+.. function:: class Koala::Editor::Main final : private Service::MessageMember;

 Core class of the editor.
 It is designed to abstract everything from main function.